EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 END ALT - Client wallet is NOT Valid
 30. PID provider informs the natural person of the result from application/request for LPID.

+## 4.3 Post-Issuance Verification and Management:
+Following the issuance of the LPID, policies for the renewal and revocation of LPIDs must be established by the PID Provider to reflect changes in the legal person's registered information.

-# 4.0	Messages
+# 5.0	Messages

 The LPID credential issuance incorporates comprehensive steps to ensure the security, reliability, and compliance.
 This includes both an authorization flow and a pre-authorized flow, with additional preliminary and post-issuance steps to align with regulatory standards and security best practices.
 The transactions of the LPID issuance is illustrated below, incorporating the critical steps of **Wallet Conformity, Trust Anchor Verification, Reliable Data Acquisition, PID Generation, Secure Issuance and Storage, Initial and Periodic Verification, and Renewal and Revocation Policies Management**.

-### Post-Issuance Verification and Management:
-Following the issuance of the LPID, policies for the renewal and revocation of LPIDs (and (qualified)electronic attestations) must be established to address changes in the legal person's status.

-## 4.1 Discover request
+## 5.1 Discover request

 The holder's wallet initiates a request to discover the government identity provider’s authorization server configurations, essential for LPID credential issuance.
 To obtain the issuer's configurations, the wallet resolves the /.well-known/openid-credential-issuer endpoint using the credential_issuer URI found in the LPID credential offer response (as per EWC RFC001):